Early Childhood Education (ECED)

 ECED 1220 PRE-PRACTICA SEMINAR (1)

-This course focuses on typical/atypical development of the child ages 5-12 years in the domains of physical growth and motor skills, cognition and language, and social/emotional development.
+This course focuses on typical/atypical development of the children ages 5 through 8 years.
+The course will examine program design in out of school care that addresses the domains of physical growth and motor skills, cognition and language, and social/emotional development.

 ECED 1260 CHILD HEALTH, SAFETY & NUTRITION (3)